Material Location Probing Routines

 To locate the L-bracket, follow these steps:

-1. Install your L-bracket so that the corner aligns with the front left corner of the T-slot bed.
+1. Install your L-bracket so that the corner aligns with the front left corner of the T-slot bed or the back right corner.
 For more info about how to install your bracket, see our Fixturing support guide.

-4. Click the Material Offset Probing Routines button, click the Probe Bracket dropdown menu, and select Locate under L-bracket.
-You’ll need to jog the probe to the inner left corner of the bracket below the top surface of the bracket.
+7. You’ll be prompted to jog the probe to the inner corner of the bracket below the top surface of the bracket.
 Click Start and the machine will then probe the inner corner of the L-bracket.

 Note: Notice that you have the option to locate a PCB bracket as well as the L-bracket.
 The PCB bracket is a low-profile bracket that comes with our spoilboard accessory for the Desktop CNC Milling Machine.
 It’s ideal for machining double-sided circuit boards that require a flip operation.
 To locate this bracket, follow the same steps as above, but in Step 4 click the PCB Bracket button instead.